dpostolachi/mikasa/README.md

 | loadData        | Function    | A function used for doing asynchronus actions before the render of the component.
 It must return a promise or an array of promises.
 The function takes three parameters: The context parameter from koa that contains the request, the redux store object for the dispatches before the render and a shared object.  |

 ## Adding statics
-To add statics use 'addStatic' method.
+To add statics use the 'addStatic' method.
 Just like the routes, you can pass an object or an array of objects.
 ```javascript
 app.addStatic({
     path: '/public',